Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

 The small 2-3 and 1-3 mixing angles in the CKM matrix are assumed far smaller than the corresponding ones in $V_E$, to simplify $Y_E^{\ell\ell'}$.
-The flavour structure of $Y_E$ is Next-to Minimal Flavour Violation (NMFV)~\cite{Agashe:2005hk}, which can be checked by experiments. $Y_D$ then flavors Minimal Flavour Violation (MFV)~\cite{DAmbrosio:2002vsn}, and $Y_U$ is approximately diagonal.
-It's clear that $\mathcal{C}_{EU}$ must be small, in order to avoid the tree-level FCNC in the leptonic sector.
+The flavor structure of $Y_E$ is next-to-minimal flavor Violation (NMFV)~\cite{Agashe:2005hk}, which can be checked by experiments. $Y_D$ then flavors minimal flavor violation (MFV)~\cite{DAmbrosio:2002vsn}, and $Y_U$ is approximately diagonal.
+It is clear that $\mathcal{C}_{EU}$ must be small, in order to avoid the tree-level FCNC in the leptonic sector.
 Remembering $\mathcal{C}_{EU}=\mathcal{C}_{DU}$, the quark sector is then automatically free from tree-level FCNC constrains.
-The theory can be made safe from FV constrains, mainly because most of the couplings are suppressed by $m_{\tau}/v, m_{b}/v$ and small mixing angles.
+The theory can be made safe from FV constraints, mainly because most of the couplings are suppressed by $m_{\tau}/v, m_{b}/v$ and small mixing angles.
 The only specific requirement is a small $\mathcal{C}_{EU}$.

-Eq~\ref{ChiralLimit} is only for illustration, and the hierarchies among $C_{FF'}$ elements might in practice be larger than $m_t/m_b$.
-However, there are still quantitative predictions on the non-diagonal flavour structure.
-Eq~\ref{Fermionsmass} tells $Y_{10}, \widetilde{Y}_{10}$ and $Y_{126}$ (and thus $Y_E, Y_D, Y_U$) are linear combinations of three symmetric Fermions masses matrices $M_E, M_D$ and $M_U$.
-Therefore, we have:
+Eq~\ref{ChiralLimit} is only for illustration, and the hierarchies among $C_{FF'}$ elements might, in practice, be larger than $m_t/m_b$.
+However, there are still quantitative predictions on the nondiagonal flavor structure.
+Eq~\ref{fermionsmass} tells that $Y_{10}, \widetilde{Y}_{10}$ and $Y_{126}$ (and thus $Y_E, Y_D, Y_U$) are linear combinations of three symmetric fermion masses matrices $M_E, M_D,$ and $M_U$.
+Therefore, we have at tree level,